Property Valuation Administrator

 The PVA office is a Kentucky State office with county jurisdiction.
 The PVA is a locally elected official who is charged with appraising all property, both real and personal, that lies within McCracken County.
 There are some exceptions, such as public service companies, bank shares, and omitted tangible properties which are valued by the state Revenue Cabinet in Frankfort.

 All property, unless specifically exempt by the Constitution, is taxable.
 The Constitution expressly prohibits exemption of any property or persons except those allowed by the Constitution itself.
 Thus, taxation is the rule and exemption is the exception.
-Currently, examples of such exceptions are the Homestead Exemption for age 65 and older, Disability for 100% totally disabled individuals, some religious, educational, and governmental properties, etc. Formal application must be made with the PVA office before any exemption can be granted.
-See Age Disability Exemptions.
+Examples are religious, educational, government properties and purely non-profit organizations.

 621 Washington Street